-This role saw substantial additions to Australia’s national reserve system, particularly to Indigenous Protected Areas, along with increased investment and new programs for conservation of the Great Barrier Reef.
+This role saw substantial additions to Australia’s national reserve system, particularly to Indigenous Protected Areas, along with increased investment and new programs for the conservation of the Great Barrier Reef.

-As Minister for the Environment, Peter Garrett was instrumental in the campaign against so called “scientific whaling” in the Antarctic, culminating in Australia’s successful challenge to Japanese whaling in the International Court of Justice in 2014.
-He secured agreement to a national waste policy leading to Australia’s first ever e-waste recycling scheme, and delivered a long awaited resale royalty scheme for visual artists.
+As Minister for the Environment, Peter Garrett was instrumental in the campaign against so-called “scientific whaling” in the Antarctic, culminating in Australia’s successful challenge to Japanese whaling in the International Court of Justice in 2014.
+He secured agreement to a national waste policy leading to Australia’s first-ever e-waste recycling scheme and delivered a long-awaited resale royalty scheme for visual artists.

-Following the 2010 election Peter was sworn in as Minister for School Education, Early Childhood and Youth.
-In that role he secured a broad suite of education reforms.
+Following the 2010 election, Peter was sworn in as Minister for School Education, Early Childhood and Youth.
+In that role, he secured a broad suite of education reforms.
 These included legislating, for the first time, a needs-based funding system for all Australian schools, as well as implementing a national curriculum and initiating indigenous ranger cadetships for Aboriginal and Torres Strait Islander students.